andrewnuk1/DVFA-Final-Projects/README.md

 # DVFA-Final-Projects
 Home for the project code for the DVFA course

-This repository holds all the code i used in the final project course for the DVFA
+This repository holds all the code i used in the final project course for the DVFA, all Python though some Jupyter Notebook format

 'twitter201906_python3.py' is the program used to gather tweets